skreutzberger/HN2Readability/README.md

 I must confess that HN2Readability is my first project in Python.
 So, if the Python cracks out there can improve the app code, especially the coding style, please do it!

-If you want to re-publish the app, please replace the API-Keys with your own.
-Also, **please contribute** in the project by working on the following missing things.
+**Please contribute** in the project by working on the following missing things.

 ### What’s still missing: